asaralaya/jest-template/README.md

 ---
 ## Installation

-To install the Angular Jest Spec Generator plugin, follow these steps:
+To install the Angular Test Generator plugin, follow these steps:

 1. Open your Angular project in the terminal.